 All new full-time students seeking a degree or certificate and part-time students registering for more than nine credits are required to complete a New-Student Orientation session on campus or online.

-When is New-Student Orientation?
+When is NSO offered?

-NSO registration is now available
+- Online NSO is available year-round.

 Keep this webpage open so you can refer to these instructions and log on to myMCC using the username and password that MCC emailed to you.

 - Once you've logged on, select Students Menu under My Toolbox